 What you may not realize is that by doing these things, you are making it more likely that someone will continue using drugs.
 Even so, it’s entirely possible to learn how to help an addict without enabling that person.
 Rather than rescuing others from their own bad choices, you should encourage them to seek addiction help instead.

-How to Help an Addict
+How to Help an Addicted Individual

 Following intake, we come up with a custom treatment program, designed specifically for each individual client.
 We continually monitor their progress and will tweak their treatment plans accordingly.
 This ensures people always achieve the best possible results.

-How to Help an Addict without Enabling
+How to Help an Addicted Person without Enabling